• Skip to primary navigation

 Khalid Mukhtar · December 2, 2019 · Leave a Comment

-The scholars sacrifice their books to hear,
+The scholars give their volumes up to hear

-The warriors, their arms, that they may touch,
+The warriors their arms that they may touch

-The children, all their toys, to just be near,
+The children all their toys to just be near

-And now ‘Adiyy bin Hātim, son of Tayy,
+And now ‘Adiyy bin Hātim son of Tayy

-Of line defining generosity,
+Of line defining generosity

 Found himself in Madinah standing by

-A grandmother who kept his company.
+A grandmother who kept his company

 He watched him standing on the dusty way

-Conversing with that frailness bent with years,
+Conversing with that frailness bent with years

-Unhastening despite the long delay,
+Unhastening despite the long delay

-‘Adiyy received more than he ever gave:
+‘Adiyy received more than he ever gave

-Poetry, Sonnets
+Poetry, Sonnet

 Reader Interactions